 Avocado on toast is one of the most popular breakfasts around – and, from a health perspective, it packs a real punch.

+If you like eating avocado in the morning, why not make your breakfast that bit healthier by swapping your toast for sweet potato?
 Sweet potatoes are also incredibly nutritious.
-Aside from being packed with vitamins, they’re also rich in antioxidants that protect your body from free radicals, which are unstable molecules linked to health conditions like cancer and heart disease.
+Aside from being packed with vitamins, they’re rich in antioxidants that help to protect the body from free radicals (unstable molecules linked to health conditions like cancer and heart disease).

 Shakshuka

+If you like to start your morning with eggs, why not try making a healthy shakshuka?
 Shakshuka is a Middle Eastern and North African egg-based dish that’s simple, healthy, and satisfying – plus, it packs in around four of your five-a-day.
 The word ‘shakshuka’ means ‘a mixture’, and that’s exactly what this dish is: a tasty and health-boosting mixture of tomatoes, peppers, onions, and spices, with poached eggs on top.

 Banana and cinnamon porridge